adamagovino/adamagovino.github.io/_posts/2020-07-7-An Examination Into NBA Contract Value.md

 Here is the code:

-    # Creating a dictionary, based on year, for dollars spent per WS
+    # Creating a dictionary, based on year, for dollars spent per win share

     years = list(range(2012, 2021))